crankbait fishing technique

-Crankbaits are some of the most versatile and productive lures in a bass angler’s arsenal.
-However, to fish them effectively, it’s crucial to understand how to match the crankbait’s design to the depth and structure of the water you’re targeting.
-Choosing the right crankbait for the right situation can make all the difference between a slow day and a full livewell.
+Crankbaits are among the most versatile lures in a bass angler’s toolkit, designed to mimic the erratic movement of prey that bass instinctively attack.
+However, the key to effectively using crankbaits lies in understanding how to match them to the water’s depth and structure.
+Choosing the right crankbait for the situation can be the difference between a slow day and a successful outing with a full livewell.

 1. Know the Depth Range of Your Crankbait